RosaUlisses/nvim-config/README.md

 # nvim-config

-This is my neovim configuration based on the lazyvim distro.
+This is my neovim configuration based on the lazyvim distro !!!

 ![image](https://github.com/RosaUlisses/nvim-config/assets/81490716/b6765f72-5a55-4e05-a6dc-d29a56bd819f)